A parent-friendly tip sheet created by the Illinois Early Intervention Clearinghouse.

 This program shows how preschoolers learn to play cooperatively, make friends and express emotions.

-This video provides information on how fathering begins even before birth, how dads can connect with their children right from the start, what fathers can do to foster a close relationships with their children even when they live miles apart and how fathers can overcome the challenges of parenting under special circumstances, like separation and divorce.
+This video, part of the I am Your Child Video Series with host Ray Romano, provides information on how fathering begins even before birth, how dads can connect with their children right from the start, what fathers can do to foster a close relationships with their children even when they live miles apart and how fathers can overcome the challenges of parenting under special circumstances, like separation and divorce.

 Development: Ages & Stages—Helping Children Manage Fears